 Likewise, there is nothing behind Federal Reserve Notes other than digits (and a little government force).

 Both fiat currencies and privately “mined” digital currencies are competing in the same space for preeminence.
 By contrast, physical precious metals are an entirely separate asset class.

-Gold and silver bullion coins, bars, and rounds aren’t tokens meant to represent claims on wealth; they are actual wealth.
-They aren't reliant on electricity, the Internet, or government force... they are payment unto themselves and carry no counterparty risk.
+Gold and silver bullion coins, bars, and rounds aren’t tokens meant to represent claims of wealth, they are actual wealth.
+They aren't reliant on electricity, the Internet, or government forces... they are payment unto themselves and carry no counterparty risk.

 Apart from serving as money, they could be melted down and directly repurposed into jewelry, industrial components, or other valuable goods.

 Both fiat dollars and cryptocurrencies are useless apart from their ability to be exchanged for real things.
 And that ability depends entirely on confidence that can erode or disappear over time.